dwslab/melt/6_matcher_packaging/1_SEALS.md

 You can use the [examples/simpleSealsMatcher](/examples/simpleJavaMatcher) as a template and change it to your needs.
 However, if you take a close look, you can see that it is sufficient to use the `pom.xml` as template since the packaging is managed through maven.

 You specify the matcher class in the `<oaei.mainClass>` tag.
-The matcher must implement [`IMatcher <ModelClass, AlignmentClass, ParameterClass>`](https://github.com/dwslab/melt/blob/master/matching-base/src/main/java/de/uni_mannheim/informatik/dws/melt/matching_base/IMatcher.java)
+The matcher must implement interface [`IMatcher <ModelClass, AlignmentClass, ParameterClass>`](https://github.com/dwslab/melt/blob/master/matching-base/src/main/java/de/uni_mannheim/informatik/dws/melt/matching_base/IMatcher.java).
+Note that the easiest way to develop your system is to extend any of the convenience matcher classes such as `MatcherYAAAJena` or `MatcherYAAAOwlApi` rather than implementing the interface yourself.

 ## Evaluate Your SEALS Package Using the OAEI SEALS Client
 You can set up the <a href="https://github.com/DanFaria/OAEI_SealsClient">SEALS client</a> locally and evaluate your matcher.
 You can find the documentation of the client <a href="https://github.com/DanFaria/OAEI_SealsClient/blob/691b85003da0f6f391a04de85ad820b8a52b6118/SealsClientTutorial.pdf">here</a>.

 ## Evaluate a SEALS Package Using MELT
+**Prerequisites**: Java 8 (not necessarily as system Java distribution), successful installation of SEALS, maven project with dependency [`matching-eval`](https://mvnrepository.com/artifact/de.uni-mannheim.informatik.dws.melt/matching-eval).

 You can evaluate any SEALS packaged matcher using the [`ExecutorSeals`]((https://github.com/dwslab/melt/blob/master/matching-eval/src/main/java/de/uni_mannheim/informatik/dws/melt/matching_eval/ExecutorSeals.java)).
 You may have to give execution rights to the SEALS jar (`chmod +x seals-omt-client.jar `).